sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 ### Add or modify users.

+!! warning
+    Your users must use their email for loggin into Snowflake that matches in Azure AD or it will not work.

 !!! note
     If you already have users in Snowflake and they alreay are using their email for logging in then you can skip this section.